 Know Your Process

 Aligned with the thinking in ICH Q8, Q9 and Q10, there is an increased importance on credible product development and product transfer.
-All process validation should start with a through understanding of the tolerances of critical control points to quality parameters, i.e. how the process works BEFORE starting validation.
+All process validation should start with a thorough understanding of the tolerances of critical control points to quality parameters, i.e. how the process works BEFORE starting validation.

-Risk assessment
+Risk Assessment

 Step 1- Risk/criticality identification